qgann/rubyonrailsfriends/README.md

 # Friends List App

-Hello my name is John Elder and I work at Codemy.com

-This is my Ruby on Rails Friends List App!
+This is a ruby on rails app built for practice purposes!

-Follow me at Codemy.com